Skip to content

 Finally — a list of mistakes we see most often during SEO audits of online stores:

-- Copying manufacturer descriptions — duplicate content is the most common e-commerce problem
+1. Copying manufacturer descriptionsduplicate content is the most common e-commerce problem

-If you're positioning an online store, start with three things:
+If you're positioning an online store, start with four things — in this order:

-- Fix technical foundations — URL structure, crawl budget, indexing, structured data
+2. Fix technical foundations — URL structure, crawl budget, indexing, Product/Offer structured data

 E-commerce SEO is a marathon, not a sprint.
-You'll see the first results after 3-6 months, but after 12 months of systematic work, organic traffic can account for 40-60% of your store's total traffic — at zero cost per click.
-It's also worth considering optimization for AI — check our guide on GEO for e-commerce to reach customers through ChatGPT and Perplexity as well.
+It's also worth considering optimization for AI, and increasingly this isn't an add-on but a natural extension of the same work — check our guide on GEO for e-commerce to reach customers through ChatGPT and Perplexity as well.

 Don't know where to start?
 Learn about our SEO service for e-commerce, request a free quote, or get an SEO audit — we'll show you where your store is losing traffic and sales.